-With the iPad launch in the UK just weeks away the arrival of the product in the US has been undermined by technical problems with wi-fi signals.
-There is a mounting consensus among those that spend their time watching Apple that the iPad will arrive here on 24 April but many will hope it does not
+With the iPad launch in the UK just weeks away the arrival of the product in the US has been undermined by technical problems with Wi-Fi signals.
+There is a mounting consensus among those that spend their time watching.

 Opponents of Australia's proposed Internet filter will get nowhere with personal attacks on Stephen Conroy, writes Richard Chirgwin.

 Banks must reduce their reliance on automation in credit risk management systems to enable them to manage an increased portfolio of small business customers,...